Babalu2017/baba_cafe/README.md

 ### Code

--   Carousel keep going while modals are open.
-That’s give a bad user experience.
-I used [Bootstrap_Documentation](https://getbootstrap.com/docs/3.4/javascript/#carousel-pause)
-    -   Once I fixed the previous bug another one came out, Carousel stopped working.
-I used [Stackoverflow](https://stackoverflow.com/questions/26863003/how-to-reset-the-bootstrap-modal-when-it-gets-closed-and-open-it-fresh-again)
--   Videos and Carousel and SlideShow didn't work on Github pages. the issues were caused by http src inside the script.It was solved by adding the secure protocol.
-I used Stack Overflow again.
--   On small devices HOME page and DIY the navbar fixed top didn't work.
-I added html,body selector height:100% and margin:0 to css stylesheet.
-I used Stackoverflow again

--   For the animation hamburger menu' I used [MDBootstrap](https://mdbootstrap.com/docs/standard/extended/hamburger-menu/)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 -   [Video Modal](https://stackoverflow.com/questions/54481655/display-video-in-modal/54481920): jQuery Modal Video Plugin.